teivah/100-go-mistakes/README.md

 ### Chapter 11 - Testing

-* 82 - Not categorizing tests (build tags and short mode)
+* 82 - Not categorizing tests (build tags, environment variables, and short mode)
 * 83 - Not enabling the race flag
 * 84 - Not using test execution modes (parallel and shuffle)
 * 85 - Not using table-driven tests